Vasubandhu: Critique of the self

 Vasubandhu's critique of the self is a defence of Buddhist Anatman doctrine, and also a critique of the Buddhist Personalist School and Hindu view of the soul.
 It is intended to show the unreality of the self or person as over and above the five skandhas (heaps, aggregates which make up an individual).
-Vasubandhu begins by outlining the soteriological motive for his argument, writing that any view which sees the self as having independent reality (e.g. the Hindu view) is not conductive to Nirvana.
+Vasubandhu begins by outlining the soteriological motive for his argument, writing that any view which sees the self as having independent reality (e.g. the Hindu view) is not conducive to Nirvana.

 Vasubandhu then evaluates the idea of the Self from epistemic grounds (Pramana).
 Vasubandhu states that what is real can only be known from perception (Pratyakṣa) or inference (Anumāṇa).
 Perception allows one to observe directly the objects of the six sense spheres.
 Inference allows one to infer the existence of sense organs.
 However, there is no such inference for a solid real Self apart from the stream of constantly changing sense perceptions and mental activity of the sense spheres.

-Vasubandhu also argues that because the Self is not causally efficient, it is mere convention (prajñapti) and a “conceptual construction” (parikalpita).
+Vasubandhu also argues that because the Self is not causally efficient, it is mere convention (prajñapti) and a "conceptual construction" (parikalpita).
 This argument is mainly against the Buddhist Pudgalavada school who held a view of a 'person' that was dependent on the five aggregates, yet was also distinct, in order to account for the continuity of personality.
 Vasubandhu sees this as illogical: for him, the Self is made up of constantly changing sensory organs, sense impressions, ideas and mental processes.
 Any imagined unity of self-hood is a false projection.

 Vasubandhu also uses this analysis of the stream of consciousness to attack non-Buddhist Hindu views of the Atman.
 Vasubandhu shows that the Hindu view of the Self as 'controller' is refuted by an analysis of the flux and disorder of mental events and the inability of the supposed Self to control our minds and thoughts in any way we would like.
 If the Self is truly an eternal un-caused agent, it should be unaffected by mere physical and mental causes, and it also seems difficult to explain how such a force existing independently outside of the mind could causally interact with it.
 Vasubandhu also answers several common objections to the Buddhist not-self view such as how karma works without a Self and what exactly undergoes rebirth.
 Vasubandhu points to the causal continuum of aggregates/processes which undergoes various changes leading to future karmic events and rebirth.